mzimmerm/flutter_charts/README.md

 Before a new release, perform these steps:

 1. Run the following babel script which refreshes the 'expected' screenshots and also creates a 150px wide version.
 Do so by clicking C-c twice in the begin\_src section.
-If the test `tool/demo/run_all_examples.sh` succeeds, it is guarenteed the 'expected' screenshots are same as those produced by the code in `example/lib/main.dart`.
-The `example/lib/main.dart` is also used to generate images gallery with links to code in this README file on top.
+The `tool/demo/run_example.sh` runs the chart example within; it is also used to generate images gallery with links to code in this README file on top.

     Convert expected screenshots to readme\_images, while converting to 2 versions, one with width=150, one with 300